TrellixVulnTeam/swahilipython_SCMU/Doc/reference/import.rst

 :exc:`ImportError`.
 An :exc:`ImportError` is used by the path based finder to signal that the hook cannot find a :term:`path entry finder` for that :term:`path entry`.
-The exception is ignored and :term:`import path` iteration continues.
+The exception is ignored and :term:`agiza path` iteration continues.
 The hook should expect either a string or bytes object; the encoding of bytes objects is up to the hook (e.g. it may be a file system encoding, UTF-8, or something else), and if the hook cannot decode the argument, it should raise